Roly Jenkins: Life and career

 Roland Oliver Jenkins was born in Rainbow Hill, Worcester in 1918.
 He first played for Worcestershire as a teenager in 1938, and established himself as a regular member of the team almost immediately.
 He was carefully nursed in his first three seasons – separated by six years with no county matches due to World War II – but some of his performances already showed he was potentially a leg-spinner of more than ordinary ability.
 Although he had not reached a half century before the war, 1947 saw him come rapidly to the front as a gutsy middle-order batsman with a full range of leg-side strokes, and the following year he continued this advance as a batsman and, as a bowler, improved so much that he was chosen for the tour to South Africa.

 Although he did not do much in the Tests, Jenkins' vicious spin was deadly against slower-footed batsmen on hard South African pitches.
 Initially an orthodox leg break bowler, around this time Jenkins shifted to a grip akin to a seam bowler, which allowed him such a firm and close grip on the ball.
 This spin was so strong that it compensated for his lack of a top-spinner, and the fact that his googly was extremely easy to pick.
 Although he had neither the quick pace of Wright, or the artfulness of Hollies, Jenkins' spin and flight were so pronounced he surpassed both in the dry summer of 1949.
 Despite not playing a Test match, he took more wickets that season than any other bowler, and claimed a hat-trick in each innings against Surrey.
-This did not affect his batting: indeed, Jenkins reach 1,000 runs for the third successive year and was named one of the Cricketers of the Year by Wisden.
+This did not affect his batting: indeed, Jenkins reached 1,000 runs for the third successive year and was named one of the Cricketers of the Year by Wisden.

-The following year, saw Jenkins play in two Tests against the West Indies.
-In the first, he took nine wickets, but conceded almost 300 runs.
-Jenkins was probably the only English spinner who might have spun the ball appreciably on the cast-iron Australian wickets of previous years, a shift to a wetter climate meant he was not considered.
+The following year saw Jenkins play in two Tests against the West Indies.
+In the first, he took nine wickets, but conceded almost 300 runs, whist in the second he took only one wicket and conceded 119 runs in just 24 overs on the featherbed Trent Bridge pitch.
+Jenkins was probably the only English spinner who might have spun the ball appreciably on the cast-iron Australian wickets of previous years, but despite speculation he would tour, Jenkins was not chosen probably because it was clear that Australia’s fleet-footed batsmen would score extremely freely from him.
 His all-round work continued to be valuable for Worcestershire up to 1952, when he did the double for the second time, and played in two Tests against India with some success.